Utah Venture Capital Enhancement Act

 In late 2003, Utah's Department of Economic Development (now the Governors Office of Economic Development) hired Jeremy Neilson to establish and launch the Utah Fund of Funds program.
-Neilson was handed the legislation and with the support of two volunteer boards and told to implement the legislation.
-Neilson set up the Utah Capital Investment Corporation (UCIC) and quickly became that entities only employee overseen by the Utah Capital Investment Corporation board of directors.
-Neilson worked tirelessly on establishing and managing the Utah Venture Capital Enhancement Act.
+Neilson along with two volunteer boards were charged with implementing the legislation.
+Neilson set up the Utah Capital Investment Corporation (UCIC) and quickly became that entity's only employee, overseen by the Utah Capital Investment Corporation board of directors.
 After legislative tweaks, validating lawsuit, RFP's, financing and more, Neilson launched the Utah FoF on January 26, 2006, to a standing room only launching event.

 Under Neilson's leadership, the Utah FoF became the nation's most successful contingent tax credit private equity program and arguably one of the most successful state supported private equity program in the nation.
 Neilson was the sole manager and sole strategist for the Utah FoF for over six years.
 At the time Neilson left the Utah FoF, the program had invested in 28 venture capital and private equity funds, in Utah, throughout the US, and even internationally.
 The Utah FoF had assisted in the creation of over 3,400 jobs with the average salary of $60,000+ that resulting in over $60 M of annual Utah tax revenue.
 The Utah FoF had a robust matching service that resulted in hundreds of Utah-based businesses getting access to hundreds of venture capital and private equity professionals throughout the world.
 However, a 2014 audit by the Utah State Legislature's Office of the Auditor General challenged the veracity of these claims.
 It also clarified that during Neilson's leadership, the UCIC awarded $330,000 in bonuses without any documented merit.

 Financing

 The Utah Venture Capital Enhancement Act's $120M financing was provided by a third party, and is backed by refundable, transferable, contingent State of Utah tax credits approved by the Utah Legislature.
+In 2008, the fund was expanded to $300 Million.
 The program is structured to be financially self-sustaining, with profits from Utah Venture Capital Enhancement Act investments paying back financers.
 Only in the case of a shortfall would the state be required to place tax credit funds into the Utah Venture Capital Enhancement Act.
 The 2014 audit highlighted that the Utah FoF's unusually high financing costs were greater negating all investment gains.